 “She is embarrassed having to pick ‘baby’ books when others can read chapter books but the reality is she can only read simple words and cannot blend sounds to decode more complicated ones.
 She uses pictures to guess at words rather than attempting to read.
 She is ashamed of her writing and terrified to try to work by herself because of her inability to spell.
 No matter how many times I, or her teacher, tell her to spell it as she thinks it sounds and that mistakes don’t matter, she will not do it.
 She is becoming crippled by fear of failure.”

 We have been touched by Sophia’s story and have chosen her to be a live case study.
 Sophia will be following a customised program, doing five one-hour lessons per week.
-Starting in November 2018, we will be posting triweekly to monthly updates of her progress, as told by her mum Lindsay.
+Starting in November 2018, we will be posting monthly updates of her progress, as told by her mum Lindsay.

 - Sophia’s story, as told by her mum Lindsay